 Management Authority (CCMA) is responsible for assessing development

 applications in relation to all flood-prone areas including SBO.
 Since October 2016, the City assess applications only related to stormwater flooding like SBO.

 The CCMA remains the referral authority for determining flood related requirements

-for developments on land subject to riverine or waterway flooding where the
+for developments on land subject to riverine, waterway and coastal flooding where the

-Land Subject to Inundation Overlay (LSIO) and Floodway Overlay (FO) are in-place.
+Land Subject to Inundation Overlays (LSIO and LSIO2) and Floodway Overlay (FO) are in-place.

 You can get a Property Report for your property from the Land Vic website.
-This details all the planning zones and overlays (including SBOs) affecting your property.
+It details all the planning zones and overlays (including SBOs) affecting your property.